 25 June 2018

-Field science is behind some of the most rare and endangered plants now protected and displayed at the Temperate House.
-Kew Scientist Elinor Breman takes a break from expeditions to explain why it continues to be part of Kew’s heritage.
+Thanks to field science, some of the most rare and endangered plants are now protected and displayed in the Temperate House at Kew.
+Kew Scientist Elinor Breman explains why botanical expeditions are so important.

 Protecting endangered species

 New plant species are being discovered and described every year and Kew scientists are at the forefront of these expeditions.

 One in five plants are threatened with extinction.

 The Millennium Seed Bank Partnership (MSBP) is seeking out rare, threatened and useful plants to harvest seeds from the wild and store them.
 This helps prevent species going extinct and provides options for the future.

 Like the plant explorers 250 years ago, Kew scientists visit some of the world’s more remote regions, relying on local knowledge and facing harsh environmental conditions.